origindesign/docs/docs/drupal.md

     └── docker-compose.yml
 ```

+## 2. Using composer to manage modules

-Note about root directory and file architecture
+Note about composer

-## Git

-Note about what to ignore in git repo, and which git server we use (beanstalk or github)

-## Drush
+## 3. Using Drush to manage Config Manager and Cache Rebuild

 Note about Drush

-## Composer

-Note about composer

-## Hosting
+## 4. Pushing into Host (Pantheon)

-Talk about Pantheon
+Note about Pantheon

 ## Troubleshooting
 - If you use Mintty as a terminal emulator for Cygwin, you may have some issues when trying to ssh into docker containers.
 Prefered solution it to use default cmd for Cygwin or git bash if you prefer not to use Cygwin.
 See the discusion (here)[https://github.com/docker/docker/pull/22956]